EdHarty/Kris-Kringle/README.md

 ## Introduction

 Welcome to Kris Kringle gift store.
-This an e-commerce store perfect for those searching for the ideal gift for the people nearest and dearest to them.
+This e-commerce store perfect for those searching for the ideal gift for the people nearest and dearest to them.
 I got the idea for this store while partaking in the family tradition of Kris Kringle (aka Secret Santa).
-This store is focused towards consumers that are looking for the ultimate gift within their budget.
+This store is focused toward customers that are looking for the ultimate gift within their budget.
 The store offers quality gifts at fantastic prices.

 A live website can be found [here](https://kriskringle.herokuapp.com/).